smcclab/smc-course/_assessments/04-lens-performance.md

 demonstrate a high level of expression and collaboration by the performers.

 In order to create your LENS Performance, you will be assigned to a laptop ensemble during the semester and you must involve all members of the ensemble in your performance.

-You will also submit all of your performance materials (code) and a readme PDF explaining how your performance works after your concert.
+You will also submit all of your performance materials (code) and a readme document explaining how your performance works.

 ## Specification